LiMe-NanoBioeng/pressure_control/README.md

 The pressurized gas is distributed to a designated sample tube via open/close solenoid valves.
 The pressurized gas increases the pressure in the sample tube and pushes out the solution to the peek tube inserted down to the tube bottom.
 The pump, regulator, and manifold (SMC, SS073B01-10C) of solenoid valves are connected with tubes made of urethane.
-We changed the outer diameter (OD) of tubes from 6 mm to 4 mm using a fitting (MPG6-4) between the pump and the regulator.
+To adapt the pump outlet to the inlet of the electro-pneumatic regulator, we connected ulethane tube of 6 mm of outer diameter (OD) to the pump outlet and converted to 4 mm OD using a fitting (MPG6-4).
-The regulator and the solenoid valve manifold are connected through a syringe filter (sartorius, Minisart RC4) and a tube of 4 mm OD.
+The regulator and the solenoid valve manifold are connected through a syringe filter (sartorius, Minisart RC4) and a ulethane tube of 4 mm OD.
+The outlet of the regulator is connected to 4 mm OD tulethane tube and connected to the manifold with a fitting(?).
 The individual outlet from the manifold is connected with a 3 mm OD tube via a fitting (Koganei, BF3BU-M3).
 The phi 3 mm OD tubes are converted to 26G PTFE tubes (Chukyo Co Ltd	TUF-100) with fittings.
 We cap sample tubes (1.5 mL tubes) with rubber lids (AsOne, 1-9662-06) having two through holes that can fit a PTFE tube for pressurization and a peek tube for a sample outlet.
-To minimize the pressure drop in the tubing, we connect the sample tube and the selector valve using a peek tube with 0.5 mm ID.
+To minimize the pressure drop in the tubing, we connect the sample tube and the selector valve using a peek tube (XX part number?) with 0.5 mm ID.
 We then used a peek tube (Institute of Microchemical Technology Co Ltd, ICP-30P) with 0.5 mm OD and 0.3 mm ID for the outlet from the selector valve.
 To fit the peek tube with phi 0.5 mm OD to 1/16" connectors, we used 1/16-to-0.5 mm adapter sleeves (Institute of Microchemical Technology Co Ltd, ICT-16S).
 We installed the flow sensor between the microfluidic device and the selector valve.